 Corrective Hair Transplants

 In the 1950’s hair transplants were first introduced into use as we know it today.
 The first transplants were large round grafts containing 8-12 hairs per graft and these were placed into large round holes in the scalp.
 This is now known as the “pluggy” transplant appearance.
 But in those days it was all that was available.
 In this section options for correcting previous transplants in need of repair are presented.
-This is a sub specialty for Dr. James Vogel and he has had extensive experience with these difficult problems.
-Dr. Vogel is particularly well qualified and experienced for this type of repair surgery because of his training as a plastic surgeon.
+This is a sub specialty for Dr. Carrie Houssock and Dr. James Vogel and they have had extensive experience with these difficult problems.
+They are both particularly well qualified and experienced for this type of repair surgery because of their training as plastic surgeons.